indra-labs/indra/doc/whitepaper.md

 for ongoing return messages to occur.

 Indra uses UDP, eliminating any session overhead, the path acknowledgements and return paths are already defined in the onion packets.
+TCP and QUIC can be carried across the circuits, as will often be the case for hidden services.
+Indra aware services can take advantage of the knowledge of the protocol and trigger features of the protocol such as return acknowledgements and the return hops to carry things like acknowledgements of packets received via their hash fingerprint.

 There is no need for
 negotiating connections, data is simply forwarded around on the basis of